-So last week, I wrote a post about how you can embrace your passions without going crazy.
+To find the link between your passions as a mutli-passionate creative or entrepreneur is important, confusing and super important.
+Last week, I wrote a post about how you can embrace your passions without going crazy.

 In that post, there are 4 really good exercises that, if you do them, will help you articulate what you're good at, what annoys you, and what your core values are.

 I highly recommend you check the post out AND do the exercises.